JoannickGardize/SharkECS/README.md

 	}
 }
 ```

+According to the @WithAll annotation, this system will process all entities with a Physics and a Bullet class.
+The system will apply the bullet's damage once it hit a damageable (with a Health component) entity, and then remove it.

 The attributes of the system will be automatically injected during the engine building.
 Note the presence of setter methods: they are required and used for injection, because SharkECS is respectful of the encapsulation principle.
 If you feel uncomfortable with this boilerplate code, Take a look at the [Project Lombok](https://projectlombok.org/).